-Where many Florida cities have cultural communities that you have to go looking for, you simply can’t avoid all of the arts and culture that exists in Jacksonville.
-The Art in Public Places Program, which displays the city’s art collection in public buildings, plays a major role in creating that atmosphere.
+Where many Florida cities have cultural communities that you have to look for, you simply can't avoid all of the arts and culture in Jacksonville.
+The Art in Public Places Program, which displays the city's art collection in public buildings, plays a significant role in creating that atmosphere.

-There are also more than 18 different museums and art galleries across the city that create a never-ending cycle of cultural excitement for anyone who is interesting in the arts.
+There are also more than 18 different museums and art galleries across the city that create a never-ending cycle of cultural excitement for anyone who is interested in the arts.